brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.knit.md

 _Recreational_

 The California recreational fishery in the early part of the 1900s was focused on nearshore waters near ports, but expanded further from port and into deeper depths over time [@Milleretal_2014].
 Prior to the groundfish fishery disaster being declared in 2000, there was no time or areas closures for fishing groundfish.
 During this period, access to deeper depths led to effort being spread over a larger area and filled bag limits with a greater diversity of species from the shelf as well as the nearshore.
 This resulted in lower catch rates for nearshore rockfish relative to the period after 2000 when depth restrictions at a range of depths starting between 20 to 50 fm were put in place in various management areas north of Point Conception where quillback rockfish are commonly found.
 This shift of effort into the nearshore kept catch levels high for nearshore rockfish, including quillback rockfish (Figure \ref{fig:catch}), despite greatly reduced seasons.
-While the part of the stock that was available to the fishery in shallower depths was subject to higher fishing effort, the remainder of the stock (see [Appendix A](#append_a) for estimates of density at depth based on remotely operated vehicle observations) was subject to reduced fishing effort during more than a decade of depth restrictions in waters deeper than 20 to 30 fm that were put in place to facilitate rebuilding of yelloweye rockfish.
+While the part of the stock that was available to the fishery in shallower depths was subject to higher fishing effort, the remainder of the stock (see [Appendix B](#append_b) for estimates of density at depth based on remotely operated vehicle observations) was subject to reduced fishing effort during more than a decade of depth restrictions in waters deeper than 20 to 30 fm that were put in place to facilitate rebuilding of yelloweye rockfish.

 As the yelloweye rockfish stock continues to rebuild, depth restrictions are expected to lessen, increasing access to more of the habitat for quillback rockfish.
 Once fishing is allowed in waters up to 60 fm, effort for quillback rockfish may decrease as overall effort shifts to the shelf and away from waters where quillback rockfish are most prevalent.
-Marine Protected Areas (MPAs) instituted between 2003 and 2012 now encompass 20-30% of the rocky reef habitat within 3 miles of shore in state waters (see [Appendix B](#append_b) for details), and provide refugia to spawning stock in a network designed to seed areas outside the MPAs.
+Marine Protected Areas (MPAs) instituted between 2003 and 2012 now encompass 20-30% of the rocky reef habitat within 3 miles of shore in state waters (see [Appendix C](#append_c) for details), and provide refugia to spawning stock in a network designed to seed areas outside the MPAs.

 <!-- Summary of Management History and Performance -->